 While I have many credit cards, the majority of them don’t get used on a regular basis.
-Occasionally they’ll get pulled out of the drawer when I get a specific bonus offer or if I need to use it to buy airfare so I can get a free checked bag, but there are only a few cards that earn an everyday spot in the wallet.
+Occasionally they’ll get pulled out of the drawer when I get a bonus offer or if I need to buy airfare so I can get a free checked bag, but there are only a few cards that earn an everyday spot in the wallet.

-I’m speaking of the Chase Sapphire Reserve.
-Here’s my review of the card that shook up the travel credit card market when it was introduced in 2016 (The card, not my review).
+A card that has kept a place in my wallet for years is the Chase Sapphire Reserve.
+Here’s my review of the card that shook up the travel credit card market when it was introduced in 2016 (The card, not my review) [Note from Sharon: It would have been kinda nice if your review shook up the travel credit card market.
+Ah well, maybe next time].
 You can also check out my articles about how happy I was when I finally got the card or why I decided to keep it past the first year.

 Sign Up Benefits